Getting Started with Extensions

 Create Your Extension

 When you create your extension on Twitch, you’ll need to fill out the following information.
 The most consequential information is the name, type, and author email; if needed, it’s okay to fill in dummy info in the other sections for now.
-You can update information later, before you submit your extension for review.
+You can update information later, before you submit your extension for review (in local test mode).
+To update after release, you need to create a new version of the extension.

 Log in to the Twitch developer site with your Twitch ID.